Catweazle: Books

 There are two novelisations by Carpenter, one for each series: Catweazle and Catweazle and the Magic Zodiac.
 Both books were illustrated by George Adamson.
 A 20-page picture book, Catweazle in Marrow Escape was also produced, written by Alan Fennell.
 A comic strip version featured in the TV comic Look-in, written by Angus P. Allan, and three annuals were also released by World, from 1970 to 1972.

 Film

 A German film adaptation of the series was released in June 2021, featuring German comedian Otto Waalkes as Catweazle.
 The film was mostly shot on location at Eberbach Abbey and Stolberg (Kupferhof Rosenthal, primary school Grüntalstraße, Oldtown) and the Katzensteine between Mechernich and Satzvey Castle.

 Legacy

-English professional wrestler Gary Cooper (1939-1992) adopted the ring name "Catweazle" and similar image to the title character of the programme.
+English professional wrestler Gary Cooper (1939-1992) adopted the ring name "Catweazle" and a similar image to the title character of the programme.
 Signed to Joint Promotions, he appeared regularly on the wrestling slot of World of Sport, including Mick McManus' retirement match in 1982.